 We all want flat, toned abs, but if time’s short then calorie burning cardio often takes priority.
 Giving priority to cardio isn’t a bad thing, because it’s the type of exercise that is most likely to have a positive impact on health.
-However, there are many benefits to training the core muscles.
-If you want to do a quick ab workout at home, try one of these 3.
+However, there are many benefits to training the core muscles (see below).
+If you want to do a quick ab workout at home, then try one of these 3.
 You can download a chart with all 3 workouts on at the end of the post.

 - Strong abs help to prevent back pain and injury